Liliaceae: Lily Family — Calochortus (Mariposa Lilies)

 Notes:

-Despite its name, this is also a mariposa lily, found in coastal areas, mainly on the Monterey Peninsula.
-The flower is white to lilac with fine hairs and sometimes purple blotches surrounding the nectar glands which are covered by a broad fringed membrane.
-Each stem bears a single flower (hence “uniflorus”) but there may be as many as 5 stems arising out of a single bulblet, blooming in succession.
+Despite its common name, this is also a mariposa lily, found in coastal areas, mainly on the Monterey Peninsula.
+The flower is white to lilac, with fine hairs.
+It may have purple blotches surrounding the nectar glands, which are covered by a broad fringed membrane.
+Each stem bears a single flower (hence “uniflorus”), but there may be as many as 5 stems arising out of a single bulblet, blooming in succession.
+Photos #1 and 4 by CJH.

 Butterfly Mariposa Lily – Calochortus venustus